‘Is the Easter bunny real?’ What to tell your kids

 How to answer kids’ questions about the Easter Bunny, Santa and tooth fairy

-“But generally, during primary school years, children start to question how Father Christmas can deliver all those presents or how the Easter Bunny can deliver so many eggs.”
+“Usually, during primary school years, children start to question how Father Christmas can deliver all those presents or how the Easter Bunny can deliver so many eggs,” says Rachael.

 If they’re asking how things work – how does Santa get down the chimney, or how does the Easter Bunny make so many eggs, you can continue to play along with some creative stories.